geocoug/pg-upsert/docs/examples.md

    | genres       | alias,rev_time,rev_user | alias,created_at,updated_at | False         |                |                                                    |                      |                                                                        |                |                 |
    ```

+### 7 - Review the QA checks

 The script failed to upsert data because there are non-null and foreign key checks that failed on the `staging.books` table, and primary key and check constraint that failed on the `staging.authors` table.
 The interactive GUI will display all values in the `books.genres` column that fail the foreign key check.
 No GUI dialogs are displayed for non-null checks, because there are no values to display.
 Similarly, if there is a primary key check that fails (like in the `staging.authors` table), a GUI dialog will be displayed with the primary keys in the table that are failing.
 No GUI dialogs are displayed for check constraint checks.

 ## Use cases

 Below are examples of how to use `PgUpsert` methods individually, and why you might want to use them.

-Each example below will assume that the `PgUpsert` class has been instantiated as `upsert` with the following code:
+Each example below will assume that the `PgUpsert` class has been instantiated with the following code:

 ```python
 import logging